 AG: You shared a scene with Harry Dean Stanton in one of his final roles.
 What was that like for you?

 LC: It was insane.
 Another person I’ve grown up watching.
 I didn’t know he was my scene partner until I got the call sheet the night before.
-I was just thinking that this couldn’t get more surreal.
-I had two days of shooting and I went him on the first when we did the bench scene.
+I just thought that this couldn’t get more surreal.
+I had two days of shooting, and I went him on the first when we did the bench scene.
 He was lovely and quiet, kind of kept to himself.
 Very focused.
-When we had our scene, he was so comforting and wonderful and I was just like “Help me Harry Dean Stanton!
-You’re amazing and you can fix this!” (laughs).
+When we had our scene, he was so comforting and wonderful, and I was just like, “Help me, Harry Dean Stanton!
+You’re amazing, and you can fix this!” [laughs].
 He was really sweet to Hunter to make sure he was comfortable and ok.
-It was kind of a blur and then we were done and I processed it all later.
+It was kind of a blur, and then we were done, and I processed it all later.

 AG: What was it like for you watching yourself in such a difficult scene?

 LC: I didn’t know when it was going to air.
-I was watching it a couple days after it aired and I had a friend who text me to say they saw my scene.
+I was watching it a couple of days after it aired and I had a friend who text me to say they saw my scene.
 I had to prepare myself to watch it.
 It’s always weird to watch yourself.
 Watching it, it was less about me watching myself and more about the artistry of the scene and how heartbreaking it was.
-The music and the pacing and all the buildup…..it was pretty upsetting.
-My poor husband said he was never watching it again (laughs).
-It was really hard for him to watch.
+The music and the pacing and all the buildup…it was pretty upsetting.
+My poor husband said he was never watching it again [laughs].
+It was tough for him to watch.
 It’s hard for him to watch me in any kind of anguish and then on top of that there’s a kid dying.
-The first time was a shock and when I watched it again I was just so happy that it was in such good hands to create the scene that it did.
+The first time was a shock, and when I watched it again, I was just so happy that it was in such good hands to create the scene that it did.
 I think I watched it twice and that’s enough.
 It’s too upsetting.